morifuji551/machine_learning/README.md

 # machine_learning
-This is a repository for my own study for machine learning.
+This is a repository for my own study of machine learning.